-Provide an overview of the statistics learning outcomes.
+Provide an overview of the statistics learning outcomes and where they are acquired.

-E. Students should understand the statistical aspects of experimental procedures, encompassing the analysis of collected data, the design and analysis of studies, the development of calibration and analysis techniques, and the robustness of data Show how students apply statistics in experimental situations.
-Section D above is concerned with how students learn the mathematical principles, this section.
-E is about how that knowledge is applied in
+E. Students should understand the statistical aspects of experimental procedures, encompassing the analysis of collected data, the design and analysis of studies, the development of calibration and analysis techniques, and the robustness of data.
+Show how students apply statistics in experimental situations.
+Section D above is concerned with how students learn the mathematical principles, this section, E, is about how that knowledge is applied in experimental situations.